 For development and testing, BitPay users can access test.bitpay.com, a mirror of our production site running on the the Bitcoin Testnet.

 Developers must complete the normal signup process, but accounts on this server will be auto-approved to process up to $1,000 per day and $10,000 annually in test transactions.
-To process a greater volume in test transactions, please email requesting a tier upgrade.
+To process a greater volume in test transactions, please email our team requesting a tier upgrade.

 Before you begin testing, note that any API requests must be directed to test.bitpay.com, and any clients must complete the client pairing process against this server as well.
 Finally, a testnet-compatible wallet must be used to make test payments.

 Below are some helpful pointers for getting started with test.bitpay.com:

 Merchant Account Setup

 Complete the following steps to setup your merchant account for testing: